NSAKEY

 _NSAKEY was a variable name discovered in Windows NT 4 SP5 in 1999 by Andrew D. Fernandes of Cryptonym Corporation.
-The variable contained a 1024-bit public key; such keys are used in public-key cryptography for encryption and authentication.
+The variable contained a 1024-bit public key; public keys are used in public-key cryptography for encryption and digital signature verification (but not decryption or signing).
 Because of the name, however, it was speculated that the key would allow the United States National Security Agency (NSA) to subvert any Windows user's security.
 Microsoft denied the speculation and said that the key's name came from the fact that NSA was the technical review authority for U.S. cryptography export controls.

 Overview

-Microsoft requires all cryptography suites that interoperate with Microsoft Windows to have a digital signature.
-Since only Microsoft-approved cryptography suites can be shipped with Windows, it is possible to keep export copies of this operating system in compliance with the Export Administration Regulations (EAR), which are enforced by the Bureau of Industry and Security (BIS).
+Microsoft requires all Cryptographic Service Providers used by the Microsoft Cryptographic API (CryptoAPI) to have an RSA digital signature.
+Since only Microsoft-approved providers can be used with the CryptoAPI, it is possible to keep export copies of this operating system in compliance with the Export Administration Regulations (EAR), which are enforced by the Bureau of Industry and Security (BIS).